TrellixVulnTeam/swahilipython_SCMU/Doc/using/cmdline.rst

 .. envvar:: PYTHONDONTWRITEBYTECODE

-   If this is set to a non-empty string, Python won't try to write ``.pyc`` files on the import of source modules.
+   If this is set to a non-empty string, Python won't try to write ``.pyc`` files on the agiza of source modules.
 This is equivalent to specifying the :option:`-B` option.